When my son was in the hospital fighting for his life, I moved heaven and earth to make sure that I didn’t get sick. I needed to stay strong for him!

 T cells are a type of white blood cell that act as one of the body’s main weapons in the immune response.
-And scientists recently discovered that sunlight makes certain types of T cells move faster.
+And scientists now know that sunlight makes certain types of T cells move faster.
 9

 That’s good news for your immune function!
 Here’s why: T cells need to move to do their job, intercepting pathogens that might threaten your body’s health.
 Since light increases their movement, T cells are able to launch a more effective immune response.

 During the 1918 influenza pandemic, patients were treated outdoors, in what was called open-air therapy.
 The combination of fresh air and sunlight was thought to have contributed to an improvement in symptoms and a reduction in deaths among patients.
 10

 In other words, the sun is good for you!
 But as with all things, moderation is key.

 So, how much sun do you need?

 To maintain your vitamin D levels, 20–30 minutes a day of direct sun exposure on sunscreen-free skin is enough to do the trick.